-- 1.18 Developments of National Significance in Wales: The statutory basis for the Development of National Significance ("DNS") process is provided in Part 5 of the Planning (Wales) Act 2015, which amends the Town and County Planning Act 1990 ("the Act"), and the Developments of National Significance (Procedure) (Wales) Order 2016 and subsequent Regulations. - 1.19 A full list of the types of developments covered by this can be found in The Developments of National Significance (Wales) Regulations 2016. - 1.20 A Local Impact Report is also required for these types of proposals. - 1.21 This guidance will be used to consider both planning applications to this planning authority for renewable forms of energy and for preparing Local Impact Reports. - 1.22 Planning Policy Wales (PPW) Edition 10 (2018) sets out the land use planning polices of the Welsh Government.
+- 1.18 A full list of the types of developments covered by this can be found in The Developments of National Significance (Wales) Regulations 2016. - 1.19 A Local Impact Report is also required for these types of proposals. - 1.20 This guidance will be used to consider both planning applications to this planning authority for renewable forms of energy and for preparing Local Impact Reports. - 1.21 Planning Policy Wales (PPW) Edition 11 (2021) sets out the land use planning polices of the Welsh Government.
 Chapter 4 of PPW Productive and Enterprising Places states as part of Welsh Government's aim to promote sustainability through the planning system, "The benefits of renewable and low carbon energy, as part of the overall commitment to tackle climate change and increase energy security, is of paramount importance."
-(PPW, para.5.78, 2018). - 1.23 Planning Policy Wales section 5.9 Renewable and Low Carbon Energy states the planning system should be used to optimise renewable energy generation, optimise low carbon energy generation, facilitate combined heat and power systems (and combined cooling, heat and power) where feasible and recognise that the benefits of renewable energy are part of the overall commitment to tackle climate change by reducing greenhouse gas emissions as well as increasing energy security.
-However, these objectives need to be viewed alongside obligations to protect designated areas, species and habitats as well as the historic environment; ensuring mitigation measures are used to offset potential detrimental effects on local communities whilst ensuring the potential impact on economic viability is given full consideration and; encourage the optimisation of renewable and low carbon energy in new development to facilitate the move towards zero carbon buildings. - 1.24 Technical Advice Note (TAN) 8: Planning for Renewable Energy (2005) states that Local Planning Authorities should undertake an assessment of the potential of all renewable energy resources, renewable energy technologies, energy efficiency and conservation measures and include appropriate policies in local development plans.
-Pembrokeshire Coast National Park Authority has undertaken such an assessment and it is this assessment that forms the background to this guidance. - 1.25 Policy 33 Renewable and Low Carbon Energy: Policy 33 of the Local Development Plan sets out the policy framework for considering renewable and low energy proposals in the National Park. - 1.26 Permitted Development Rights: Planning permission is not required for certain types of renewable energy developments.
-This is because these types of development are identified as being 'permitted development', under the
+(PPW, para.5.77, 2021). - 1.22 Planning Policy Wales section 5.9 Renewable and Low Carbon Energy states the planning system should be used to optimise renewable energy generation, optimise low carbon energy generation, maximise the use of waste heat or other heat sources such as former mine workings and promote heat networks where feasible and recognise that the benefits of renewable energy are part of the overall commitment to tackle climate change by reducing greenhouse gas emissions as well as increasing energy security.
+However, these objectives need to be viewed alongside_the need to minimize impacts on local communities, the impact on the natural and historic environment and cumulative impacts, whilst ensuring the potential impact on economic viability is given full consideration and; encourage the optimisation of renewable and low carbon energy in new development to facilitate the move towards zero carbon buildings. - 1.23 Planning Policy Wales 11 paragraph 5.9.8 states that Local Planning Authorities must develop an evidence base to inform the development of renewable and low carbon energy policies.
+Planning authorities should identify the accessible and deliverable renewable energy resource potential for their area whilst taking into account the cumulative impact of renewable energy development and associated infrastructure.
+Pembrokeshire Coast National Park Authority has undertaken such an assessment and it is this assessment that forms the background to this guidance. - 1.24 Policy 33 Renewable and Low Carbon Energy: Policy 33 of the Local Development Plan sets out the policy framework for considering renewable and low energy proposals in the National Park.

-Town and Country Planning (General Permitted Development) Order 1995 (the "GPDO"), as introduced by the Town and Country Planning (General Permitted Development) (Amendment) (Wales) Order 2012.
+Permitted Development Rights: Planning permission is not required for 1.25 certain types of renewable energy developments.
+This is because these types of development are identified as being 'permitted development', under the Town and Country Planning (General Permitted Development) Order 1995 (the "GPDO"), as introduced by the Town and Country Planning (General Permitted Development) (Amendment) (Wales) Order 2012.
 These changes include minor alterations to homes and the installation of a wide range of micro-generation equipment.
 It is important to consider the wider implications of any permitted development proposals.
 Although in some circumstances development may not require planning permission, it may still have the potential to adversely impact upon the natural environment.
 In such instances it is the responsibility of the applicant to ensure no harm results from the development.
 It is recommended that prior to changes being made applicants seek advice from the National Park Authority or Natural Resources Wales (NRW) in case other (legal) consents are required, e.g. an abstraction licence.
 Permitted development rights are sometimes removed by Local Planning Authorities.
 This can happen where an Article 4 Direction is put in place.
 It can also arise where a condition is put on a planning permission which removes permitted development rights.